 Your future pathway is our number one priority.
 Over the last three years, St Katherine's students have progressed onto a wide range of world leading universities including Oxford, Cambridge and Edinburgh, and even progressed overseas on sports scholarships at the University of Utah and Oregon State.
-Other pathways include progression into apprenticeships in education, hospitality and BT, art colleges and faith schools and careers in trades, the armed forces and healthcare.
+Other pathways include progression onto apprenticeships in education, hospitality and property management, art colleges and faith schools and careers in trades, the armed forces and healthcare.

-At St Katherine's, we have a higher than average proportion of students progressing to university, with 70% in 2022 and 77% the previous year.
-Of these, 24% (2022) and 44% (2021) are attending prestigious Russell Group universities.
-Over the last two years over 95% of our students have received offers from their first choice universities.
-This year 53% of students going on to higher education are the first generation of their family to do so.
+At St Katherine's we have a higher than average proportion of students progressing to university, with 82% in 2024 and 80% the previous year.
+Of these, 26% (2024) and 40% (2023) are attending prestigious Russell Group universities.
+Over the last two years over 90% of our students have received offers from their first or insurance choice universities.
+This year 40% of students going on to higher education are the first generation of their family to do so.

-As well as facilitating significantly above-average progression to universities, St Katherine's works to promote high-level apprenticeships through regular visits from ASK Apprenticeships, a trip to the National universities and Apprenticeships Fair, promotion of apprenticeship search tools and support with writing cover letters and preparing for interviews.
+As well as facilitating significantly above-average progression to universities, St Katherine's works to promote high-level apprenticeships through regular visits from ASK Apprenticeships, a trip to the National Universities and Apprenticeships Fair, promotion of apprenticeship search tools and support with writing cover letters and preparing for interviews.

-We promote the use of Unifrog, a one-stop destinations platform available to all sixth form students, which includes search tools for apprenticeships and universities, knowhow articles on all types of varied pathways, and writing tools for CVs, cover letters and personal statements.
+We promote the use of Unifrog, a one-stop destinations platform available to all sixth form students, which includes search tools for apprenticeships and universities, know-how articles on all types of varied pathways, and writing tools for CVs, cover letters and personal statements.